slwulf/Dropbox-for-Bookmarks/readme.md

 My partner and I wanted to sync our bookmarks for recipe sharing.
 There aren't a lot of good options for that.
 So we decided it'd be fun to build it.
 And here we are.

-**Note:** This is a fun, learning project for me right now.
-Right now it's a work in progress, so bear with me as I work on this project in my spare time.
-Eventually I want it to be a publicly useable Chrome extension, but right now it's only good for me and my partner.
+**Note:** This is a work in progress and isn't meant for public use yet.
+The GitHub project does not include the server-side scripts yet, so don't download and install this expecting it to work.
+Once I have things a bit more organized, I'll include the server files.
+Eventually, the whole thing will be run as a service via a private server.

 ### What it's supposed to do